jekyll/minima/_posts/2020-01-16-ai-data-pol-lab.md

 ---
 layout: post
 title: "Lab Notes - PS626: AI, Data & Policy"
+subtitle: "These are my lab notes from PS:626 AI, Data & Policy, an elective offered by Prof. Anupam Guha of the Centre for Policy Studies at IIT Bombay."
 tags: idc
 permalink: nltk
 ---

->These are my lab notes from PS:626 AI, Data & Policy, an elective offered by Prof. Anupam Guha of the Centre for Policy Studies at IIT Bombay.

 # Useful stuff in Python